 Status of Members’ Contributions (agenda item 3.2)

 The Committee recalled that, in accordance with Financial Regulation 8.9, the Secretary-General provides a report on the collection of contributions and advances to the Working Capital Fund.
 The Committee noted with concern that over half (55%) of the unpaid contributions at the beginning of 2024 remained outstanding on 30 April 2024.
 The Committee also noted that 99 Members had not made a payment in 2024 as of 30 April 2024 and that 36 Members were subject to the provisions of Resolution 37 (Cg-XI) – Suspension of Members for failure to meet financial obligations.
 The Committee noted that the outstanding balance of CHF 54.2 million is significant as this outstanding amount represents 78% of the total 2024 regular budget assessment.

+The Secretariat presented an update of the status of Members’ contributions at 31 May 2024, noting that an additional CHF 10.4 million had been paid by Members during May 2024, bringing the total amount of assessed contributions at 31 May 2024 to CHF 43.8 million.
+While the outstanding amount at 31 May 2024 was approximately CHF 4.4 million less than at 31 May 2023, FINAC noted the outstanding amounts of assessed contributions at 31 May 2024 represented 63% of the total 2024 regular budget assessment.

 Recommendation 2: